AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 implies that:

-* The compiler has permission to perform no automatic finalization of heap allocated objects: `Finalize` is only called when an object is implicitly deallocated.
+* The compiler has permission to perform no automatic finalization of heap allocated objects: `Finalize` is only called when an object is explicitly deallocated, or when the pointed object is assigned a new value.
 As a consequence, no-runtime support is needed for the implicit case, and no header will be maintained for this in heap-allocated controlled objects.

   Heap-allocated objects allocated through a nested access type definition will hence **not** be deallocated either.
 The result is simply that memory will be